About Dollar Bird

 DollarBird is also in the middle of a transition.
 They’re going from the original version to DollarBird 3.
 It will be an upgraded version, however you can migrate from the original version--currently being referred to as DollarBird Classic--at any time.

 DollarBird, with its calendar based budgets and its manual inputs, differs from other budgeting apps.
-For example, Personal Capital also offers both a free and paid version.
+For example, Empower also offers both a free and paid version.
 But both versions center strongly on investing, with budgeting only as a secondary service (mainly through the Cash Flow Analyzer feature).
 Mint, on the other hand, is a pure budgeting app.
 It has only one version, and it’s free.
 It also enables you to import your information automatically.
 The other major competitor, YNAB, offers only a paid version.
 But it has more innovations, like its Age Your Money strategy of setting up your budget so that you live off of last month’s salary.
 It also offers the choice of both manual or automatic input.

 How DollarBird Works